“Beefsteaks and porter are good belly mortar.”

 Dwarves DO have a sense of humor.
 It tends to be a dark sense of humor aimed at the failings of the weak and the lazy.
 Dwarves also delight in their wealth.
 They enjoy hoarding wealth, but also enjoy displaying and flaunting it.
 Every crafted item is, not only made well, but crafted to be pleasing to the eye.
 Dwarven jewelry, in particular, is breathtaking to behold.

-The dwarves worship many gods, most dealing with the land and the gifts of the land (stone, metal, gems, etc.).
+The chief deity of the dwarves is Uxamar, the Deep Father, the Living Stone.
 Dwarf legends and myths are many.
 Most deal with honor, glory and war.
 Some dwarven myths speak of a great war on the surface of the world and tell of how the dwarves of long ago fled the battle fields of the surface and sought refuge and solace in the ground.
-Another dwarven myth states that the god Daraugmor forged the first generation of dwarves in his great underground forge.

 The greatest dwarven hero of all time is a mythical figure named Mirodin.
 Mirodin is called the "father of the dwarven race".
 He is said to have led the dwarves to the underworld and taught them to forge a home from the great caverns below and to survive in the great dark of the underworld.
 Mirodin is credited with crafting the Throne of Mirodin atop Mount Harrokune.
 He is also said to have created the dwarven clans and led the Hammerfists, greatest of all clans.